zhixiaoqiang/sfc-playground-vant/README.md

 ### Utilities

-This turborepo has some additional tools already setup for you:
+This SFC Playground has some additional tools already setup for you:

 - [pnpm](https://pnpm.io) as a packages manager
 - [TypeScript](https://www.typescriptlang.org/) for static type checking